TIME DESCRIPTION SPEAKER

 Cornell University

-1.45pm - 2.00pm Using artificial intelligence to improve pain assessment and pain management in humans TBD
+1.45pm - 2.00pm Using artificial intelligence to improve pain assessment and pain management in humans Chia-Chun Chiang, MD

 2.00pm - 2.15pm The building blocks for successful application of AI: common data elements Parminder Basran, PhD, FCCPM